 The Amazon book market share is enormous.
-Why does the Amazon books store dominate books?
+Why does the Amazon books store dominate the market?

-Amazon sells more books than any other retailer because they involve their readers in the process and enjoyment of reading, and sells ebooks that can be read on almost any device.
+Amazon sells more books than any other retailer because it involves its readers in the process and enjoyment of reading and sells ebooks that can be read on almost any device.

 It is difficult to remember now that in July 1995, Amazon began service as an online bookstore.
 Jeff Bezos started Amazon in the garage of his rented home in Bellevue, Washington.

 The Fire tablet evolved from ebooks by offering an all-purpose tablet but with Kindle reading built-in.
 It was the experience with these two devices that helped in developing the Fire TV and Amazon Echo.

-From a humble beginning in a garage, Amazon Books is now both an online sales retailer as well as having bricks and mortar bookstores.
+From a humble beginning in a garage, Amazon Books is now an online sales retailer as well as having retail bookstores.

 A little history tells you that Amazon was and is all about the book market and readers.

 The competition today, or lack of it